 Earth observation

-Monitoring and prediction of objects, hazard risks and streamlining of aerial surveys
+This innovation area aims to develop deep learning models and applications for monitoring and prediction of objects, hazard risks and streamlining of aerial surveys.

 Optical images from drones or satellites and data captured by radar sensors from above contain enormous amounts of complex data.
 They have the potential to reveal valuable information about our planet and its surface that could be used automate terrain mapping or to predict objects and hazard risks such as vessels and potential oil spills at sea.

-For earth observation the planned innovations aim for improved methods for monitoring and prediction of hazard risks, object detection, and for surveying and mapping ground and sea from air through exploitation of remote sensing images from satellites, aircrafts and drones.
+Visual Intelligence researchers have developed novel methods for improving the monitoring and prediction of hazard risks, object detection, and for surveying and mapping the ground and sea from the air by exploiting remote sensing images.
+Such methods include new approaches for:

 Limited and inadequate training data is a general problem in remote sensing.
-Combination of multi-sensor data (e.g. from optical and radar sensors) and time dependencies is another key challenge.
-Modelling of contextual information may also enhance the performance, but important contextual issues like integration of physical properties have not yet been addressed.
+Combinations of multi-sensor data, e.g. from optical and radar sensors, and time dependencies is another key challenge.
+Modelling of contextual information may also enhance the performance.
+The methods mentioned earlier address these research challenges in different ways.

 Highlighted publications